Open-Source, DIY Seed Cleaner Plans

 Explicación en español, por si no entendiste el video en inglés.

 Lo siento porque solo hablo un poco de español.
-Por favor, mire la imagen de arriba.
+Por favor, mire la imagen.

 La mezcla de semillas cae de A a B. El aire sube de B hacia A-C-D-E. El aire ascendente ejerce una fuerza hacia arriba sobre la mezcla de semillas, y el tamaño de esta fuerza depende del tamaño de las partículas.
 Al mismo tiempo, la gravedad ejerce una fuerza hacia abajo sobre la mezcla, y esta fuerza depende del peso de las partículas.
 De esta forma, las partículas de baja densidad son las más afectadas por el aire, mientras que las partículas de alta densidad son las más afectadas por la gravedad.
 Las partículas más ligeras se mueven hacia arriba con el aire y las partículas más densas caen hacia la salida en B.